learnbyexample/Python_Basics/Exercises.md

 **Q3a)** Write a function that returns

-* 'Good' for numbers divisable by 7
+* 'Good' for numbers divisible by 7
-* 'Food' for numbers divisable by 6
+* 'Food' for numbers divisible by 6
-* 'Universe' for numbers divisable by 42
+* 'Universe' for numbers divisible by 42
 * 'Oops' for all other numbers
-* Only one output, divisable by 42 takes precedence
+* Only one output, divisible by 42 takes precedence

 ```python
 >>> six_by_seven(66)